majid-qurashi/majid-qurashi/README.md

 🔹 Active learner constantly exploring emerging technologies and development practices.

 🔹 Passionate about mentoring peers and contributing to technical communities.

-🔹 Dedicated to creating accessible, user focused, and impactful digital products.

 ---